Description

 - Burman Coffee stoneware mug

-- 2 pounds Panama Garrido Estates washed
+- 2 pounds Panama coffee

 Just Behmor AB to some, it’s similar to its predecessor, it runs the same roasting programs and has the same controls as the previous model.
 The main appearance difference is an all matte-black finish, versus black on stainless.
 Turns out coffee roasting can stain “stainless,” this model should look a little nicer after years of roasting.
 Other improvements to the Behmor 2000 AB Plus include a stronger door handle along with a double-paned window for better insulation.
 A new motor gives the user more control over drum speed.